-Governor Phil Murphy declared that New Jersey has entered a state of emergency, effective March 9, 2020.
-Executive Order No. 103 declares a state of emergency across all 21 counties in the State.
+Governor Phil Murphy has signed Executive Order No. 103, which declares a state of emergency across all 21 counties in the State as of March 9, 2020.
 New Jersey’s law against price gouging is now in effect.
 This law prohibits excessive price increases during a declared state of emergency, or for 30 days after the termination of the state of emergency.

 Excessive price increases are defined as price increases that are more than 10 percent higher than the price at which merchandise was sold during the normal course of business prior to the state of emergency.
 See New Jersey's Consumer Fraud Act for more information.